espsrc/droplets/sessions/droplets-04-git/droplets-04-git.md

 # Open Science Droplets 04
 # Version control with git (episode I)

+Slides for this session are available in [droplets-04-introduction-slides.pdf](droplets-04-git/droplets-04-introduction-slides.pdf)

 ## Set up
 First we will check if you have `git` installed in your computer.
 Open a terminal and write:
 ```bash